-The present study represents an attempt to understand the hidden curriculum of gender in primary school.
-The research questions which guided the study are: What are the processes underlying the construction of gender in primary schools?
+The research questions which guided the study are: Wight are the processes underlying the construction of gender in primary schools?
 How do children 'read' these processes in relation to their understandings of gender through social experiences outside the school?

 Specifically, the study examines the contexts within which gender is constructed through everyday interactional processes in one municipal primary school of Baroda city.
 The study uses ethnographic methods to collect and analyse data.
 The data consists of classroom observations carried out in two sections of Class 4 in this school over a period of one academic year.
 Interviews of 112 children of these classes were carried out over the last three months of the study.
 Apart from observations and interviews, interactions with children and teachers -in particular the two teachers of these classes-form the basis for analysis.
 Analysis was directed at uncovering recurrent patterns and emergent themes in the data.